A

 -

-people need not have to leave their home district just to
+ensure that young people need not have to leave their home

-obtain an adequate income through full time employment
+district just to obtain an adequate income through full

 -

-cheaper to administer than the current benefits system
+financially be far cheaper to administer than the current benefits

 -